Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 #### Hash256

-`Hash256` is a secure hash function that takes a variable-length binary string `x` as input and outputs a 256-bit string.
+`Hash256(X)` is a secure hash function that takes a list of input strings `X` and outputs a 256-bit hash.

-    Hash256(x) = SHAKE128("ChainCA-256" || x, 32)
+    Hash256(X) = TupleHash128(X, L=256, S="ChainCA.Hash256")

 #### StreamHash

-`StreamHash` is a secure extendable-output hash function that takes a variable-length binary string `x` as input and outputs a variable-length hash string depending on a number of bytes (`n`) requested.
+`StreamHash(X,n)` is a secure extendable-output hash function that takes a sequence of variable-length binary strings `X` as input and outputs a variable-length hash string depending on a number of bytes (`n`) requested.

-    StreamHash(x, n) = SHAKE128("ChainCA-stream" || x, n)
+    StreamHash(X, n) = TupleHashXOF128(X, L=n·8, S="ChainCA.StreamHash")

 #### ScalarHash

-`ScalarHash` is a secure hash function that takes a variable-length binary string `x` as input and outputs a [scalar](#scalar).
+`ScalarHash(X)` is a secure hash function that takes a variable-length binary string `x` as input and outputs a [scalar](#scalar).
 It is based on NIST recommendation to output at least extra 128 bits in order to make bias negligible ([NIST SP 800-185](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-185.pdf), Appendix B, p.
 25).

-`ScalarHash` uses 512-bit output to take advantage of an existing implementation of “reduce” operation in Ed25519 libraries defined for 512-bit strings (although 381-bit string would be sufficient).
+`ScalarHash` uses 512-bit output to take advantage of an existing implementation of “reduce” operation in Ed25519 libraries defined for 512-bit strings (even though a 381-bit output provides a sufficient security level).

-1. For the input string `x` compute a 512-bit hash `h`:
+1. For the input sequence of strings `X` compute a 512-bit hash `h`:

-        h = SHAKE128("ChainCA-scalar" || x, 64)
+        h = TupleHash128(X, L=512, S="ChainCA.ScalarHash")

 2. Interpret `h` as a little-endian integer and reduce modulo subgroup [order](#elliptic-curve) `L`: